githubFeature/friction/README.md

 If you want people to use and contribute to your project, you need to start by answering their most basic questions.
 Friction is a command line script that will check your project for common answers to these questions. *Read more at [friction/wiki](https://github.com/rafalchmiel/friction/wiki).*

 ### Inspiration
 Friction takes its inspiration from [Flint](https://github.com/pengwynn/flint).
-Friction is written in Ruby instead of Go, has a nicer interface, and some extra features that Flint doesn't have. *Read more at [rafalchmiel.com/decreasing-friction](http://rafalchmiel.com/decreasing-friction/).*
+Friction is written in Ruby instead of Go, has a nicer interface, and some extra features that Flint doesn't have.
 ## Quick Start
 Install the latest stable version of Friction via RubyGems: